• XARAGUA

 Article 2.1 — Scope of Operations within Xaragua

-The TONTON MACOUTES shall exercise full-spectrum intelligence and counterintelligence operations over the entirety of Xaragua’s territory and its annexed regions.
+The TONTON MACOUTES shall exercise full-spectrum intelligence and counterintelligence operations over the entirety of Xaragua’s territory, its diaspora and its annexed regions.

 Operations authorized include: